taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 ### Page 2

 Min finds Tross's teaching style incredibly exciting and asks such eager questions that Tross and Min continue chatting over lunch, where Rhee joins them.
 Tross, blushing slightly, pulls out a packed lunch, explaining that as an alum his meals at the mess hall aren't covered.
-Min and Rhee become fast friends with Inqbi, who shares their fondness for fried cheese.
+Min assures him that he's not missing anything, as she uses some jam and cheese to spice up Rhee's bread.
+Min and Rhee become fast friends with Inqbi, who shares their fondness for fried cheese, which Tross has packed in copious amounts.
 Min's head tatoo has a small flare up again, luckily without any subdermal effects.

 ### Page 3

 Tross asks Min if she's alright.
-Min explains that she's having some bad reactions to zero-G, and she's thinking she might be allergic to something in the food.
-Tross confesses that he also never liked the mess hall food, and that while he was a student there was a group of students who expressed concern over some of the active ingredients in the mess hall food.
+Min explains that she's having some bad reactions to zero-G, and she's thinking she might be allergic to something in the mess hall food.
+Tross confesses that he also never liked the mess hall food, and that while he was a student there was a group of students who expressed concern over some of the active ingredients in the mess hall food and tried to reform the mess hall's cooking methods.
 Tross gives Min a hard look and says, "If you can...don't eat the food here."
 Tross then excuses himself, saying that he needs to return to Space University now.

 ### Page 4